Apartments aren’t just for college students, recent graduates, and young couples — they can be an excellent option for older adults, too!

 Security staff also help keep an eye on residents and can come to their aid whenever a need arises.

-5. Lower Cost Than Owning a Home
+5. Senior Apartments are Lower Cost Than Owning a Home

 Living in an apartment at a senior lifestyle community can significantly decrease expenses compared to owning a house.